 Knowing the underlying cause of shoulder arthritis may help guide treatment recommendations.
 Many risk factors exist, and evidence suggests the most significant are a previous shoulder injury or overuse.1

-Shoulder joint trauma.
-A broken bone, dislocation (when the humeral head pops out of its socket), or other serious injury or surgery can cause damage to the shoulder joint that eventually leads to shoulder osteoarthritis.
-Symptoms may not appear until many years after the trauma.
+- Shoulder joint injury.
+A broken bone, dislocation (when the humeral head pops out of its socket), or other serious trauma or surgery can cause damage to the shoulder joint.
+The damage can eventually lead to shoulder osteoarthritis.
+Symptoms may not appear until years after the trauma.

-Advanced Age.
-Shoulder arthritis most commonly affects people over the age of 50.2 The prevalence of symptomatic osteoarthritis increases with age because, over time, the shoulder joints experience wear and tear and cartilage thins and becomes less flexible.
+- Advanced age.
+Shoulder arthritis most commonly affects people over the age of 50.4 The prevalence of symptomatic osteoarthritis increases with age because, over time, the shoulder joints experience wear and tear that can cause cartilage to thin and becomes less flexible.

-Congenital defect or illness.
+- Congenital defect.
 Poor bone alignment, which also makes some people more likely to suffer shoulder dislocations, can increase the risk of developing shoulder osteoarthritis.
-Other congenital conditions, metabolic disorders, and episodes of gout or septic arthritis can also increase risk.

-Gender.
+- Gender.
 Glenohumeral arthritis is more common in women.

-Family history.
+- Genetics.
 Similar to height and hair color, the likelihood of a person developing shoulder osteoarthritis is influenced by genetics.
-While the exact extent of genetic factors are not known, a woman whose mother has shoulder osteoarthritis is more likely to develop the disease than another woman whose mother did not have the shoulder osteoarthritis.4
+While the exact extent of genetic factors is not known, a woman whose mother has shoulder osteoarthritis is more likely to develop the disease than another woman whose mother did not have shoulder osteoarthritis.

-While the above risks factors predispose certain individuals to shoulder osteoarthritis, they are not causative: people without the above risk factors may develop the condition and people with all of the above characteristics may never develop it.
+It is possible for a person without any of the above risk factors to develop the shoulder arthritis.
+Likewise, a person with all of the above characteristics may never develop it.